When your pathway in life is MUSIC

 I was overwhelmed last night.
 One reason being that I was able to see a few more people in 3D than I have been used to.
 Perhaps that was why I felt more alert, more alive, and more aware of my own thoughts and feelings than I had been for a while, and as a result making connections and finding meaning where in the past I might have been desensitised to the magical stuff unfolding in front of me.

-My conclusion: the long-term relationships between our students/participants and ourselves, are important.
+My conclusions: the long-term relationships between our students/participants and ourselves, are important.
 Not just to enable good education but also because it gives a sense of purpose to the march of time, and that is for all of us, students and staff alike.
 That thing that we do when we turn up to work or Rock School (as some of the students call it) - well, that feels important.